 To me, the UN decade of languages is a chance for people of the world to deepen their connection to their mother tongue as well as the languages of the world that they have always desired to connect with.

-This is not a chance to simply document and analyse the current ability of these indigenous and endangered languages but also a chance to deepen the knowledge base of each language system to preserve it for the future.
+This is not a chance to simply document and analyse the current ability of these Indigenous and endangered languages but also a chance to deepen the knowledge base of each language system to preserve it for the future.

 My personal hopes are to further my rooting in my own mother tongue by using this decade to elevate the perspective on these languages as well as the cultures they come from.
 I hope my contribution will be reflected in the mindsets of young and contemporary Zambians (not only limited to the Achewa tribe) I am very hopeful that we will revive our currently dying languages during this decade across the world and further strengthen the cultures and people they come from.

-What’s one practical lesson you’ve learnt and would like to share with other artists about working with indigenous languages?
+What’s one practical lesson you’ve learnt and would like to share with other artists about working with Indigenous languages?

-In conclusion, my advice to artists or people who wish to work within the indigenous community or language space is to always respect the people you desire to listen to or learn from.
+In conclusion, my advice to artists or people who wish to work within the Indigenous community or language space is to always respect the people you desire to listen to or learn from.
 This can look like staying silent and allowing people to process your questions, refraining from asking further questions when there are visual cues that the “subject” is uncomfortable or no longer wishes to share.
 We need to learn to hold space for the emotional journey they may be on due to notions which can be challenging.

 Here is a short film produced about the journey.
 This film is currently a work in progress.